 District Policy CMB (Local) provides the guidelines for uses of District equipment and supplies.
-The following is a summary of those instructions:

 When an item is stolen, destroyed by vandalism, etc. the responsible school/department should complete a Loss Report as the primary documentation.
 The Loss Report should be sent to the Safety and Risk Management Manager, who will record the loss and determine if any insurance claim action is required.
 The Safety and Risk Management Manager then forwards the report to Fixed Assets.
 See the “Loss” web page within the FIRM for additional information.